List of longhorn beetle species recorded in Great Britain

 This wasp-mimicking beetle, Clytus arietis, is common through England and Wales.

 There are fifty-nine species of longhorn beetle native to Great Britain.
 Longhorn beetles (family Cerambycidae) are found on every continent in the world except Antarctica, and are among the most diverse and important beetle families.
 Around 35,000 species are known.
-A few of the British species are known from accidental introductions, and a handful are now believed to be extirpated from the island.
-Longhorn beetles are found through the vast majority of Britain, excepting some remote parts of Scotland, but enjoy their greatest diversity in southern England, especially in some of the Home Counties, in Hampshire, and in Cambridgeshire.
-In Scotland, they are more diverse and more frequently recorded in the Highlands rather than the Lowlands.
+A few of the British species are known from accidental introductions, while a handful are now believed to be extirpated from the island.
+Longhorn beetles are found in the vast majority of Britain, excepting some remote parts of Scotland, but enjoy their greatest diversity in southern England, especially in some of the Home Counties, in Hampshire, and in Cambridgeshire.
+In Scotland, they are more diverse and more frequently recorded in the Highlands than in the Lowlands.

 List of native species

 There are fifty-nine native species of longhorn beetle in Great Britain, in five subfamilies.